 Directors' fees are tax-deductible expenses for your company.
 As a result, providing it is profitable, the company saves Corporation Tax on directors' fees it pays.
 They are however, taxed under the Pay As You Earn (PAYE) system.
 You will be liable to National Insurance on the directors' fees you receive above the thresholds and for Personal Tax on the directors' fees you receive above the personal allowance for the year.

-National Insurance is payable on earnings above both the ‘primary (employees) threshold’ of £149 per week and the ‘secondary (employers) threshold’ of £148 per week for 2013/14.
-This is at a rate of 12% for Employees National Insurance on amounts above £149 a week up to £797 a week, and then 2% thereafter.
-Employers National Insurance is payable at 13.8% on all amounts above £148 a week.
-The combined rate of National Insurance is therefore 25.8% for directors' fees exceeding £148.
+National Insurance is payable on earnings above both the ‘primary (employees) threshold’ of £157 per week and the ‘secondary (employers) threshold’ of £157 per week for 2017/18.
+From 6th April 2017, these have both been aligned.
+This is at a rate of 12% for Employees National Insurance on amounts above £157 a week up to £866 a week, and then 2% thereafter.
+Employers National Insurance is payable at 13.8% on all amounts above £157 a week.
+The combined rate of National Insurance is therefore 25.8% for directors' fees exceeding £157.

-If a Directors’ Fee is less than £149 per week you do not pay employees National Insurance although there will be a very small amount of employers National Insurance to pay.
-If a directors’ fee is less than the ‘Lower Earnings Limit’ of £109 a week you may not retain your entitlement to full basic State Pension, Jobseekers Allowance and other Social Security Benefits.
+If a directors’ fee is less than the ‘Lower Earnings Limit’ of £113 a week you may not retain your entitlement to full basic State Pension, Jobseekers Allowance and other Social Security Benefits.

 A directors' fee is considered to be ‘earned income’ for pension purposes.
 Any personal pension contributions that you make are limited to 100% of the directors' fees that you receive in any one tax-year (plus any other employment income you may receive in that year).
 If you want to pay more than this into a pension you would either need to increase your directors' fees, or consider a mixture of personal and company contributions.

 There are certain circumstances when it may not be advisable to set a directors' fee at £157 per week: